End-to-End Build Lifecycle¶

 Important rule:

-- it is not an incidental side effect of generation
+- promotion is explicit — it is not an incidental side effect of generation

-- promotion only runs against an accepted/current artifact version
+- promotion only runs when

 Phase 8: Runtime / Deployment¶